Azerbaijani traditional clothing: Outerwear

 A Russian ethnographer writes about Azerbaijani male costume:

 Headdresses

-The Papaq was considered a symbol of fortitude, honour and dignity of Azerbaijani men and losing it was considered as a disgrace.
+The Papaq was considered a symbol of fortitude, honour and dignity of men on the modern territory of Azerbaijan and losing it was considered as a disgrace.
 To steal a Papaq was considered as a hostile action against its owner and knocking down a papaq was considered a grave insult.
 The social dignity of the Papaq's owner could be determined by its shape.
 Men never took off their papaqs, even during dinner) except before salat.
 Appearing in public without a headdress was deemed inappropriate.